elixirsydney/elixirsydney/2020/09/202009-elixir-australia.md

 # [fit] *\(3rd Wednesday of the month\)*

 ^
-The next meetup will be in September 16, still online for the foreseeable future.
+The next meetup will be in October 21, still online for the foreseeable future.
-So, thanks for coming along and we hope to see you next month for the next installment of Elixir Australia!
+So, thanks for coming along and we hope to see you next month for the next instalment of Elixir Australia!